 If you want to qualify for one of the best loan programs around, you should really know what the FHA loan requirements are.

-This set of standards was designed to make it easier than ever for people to become homeowners with lower credit scores and lower down payments.
+This set of standards makes it easier for people to become homeowners with lower credit scores and lower down payments.

-Understanding what the requirements are can help you to navigate your own path toward home ownership, even if you still have a little bit of work to do before you meet the minimum standards.
+Understanding what the requirements are can help you to navigate your own path toward homeownership.
+This can help you even if you still have a little bit of work to do before you meet the minimum standards.

 These were increased just this year to make homeownership more likely for buyers in these areas.